tomlongcool/diffusion4Protein/README.md

 # diffusion4Protein
-## codes for paper 《Protein synthesis and affinity determination based on diffusion+ESM2 model》
+## codes for paper 《Protein A-like Peptide Design Based on Diffusion and ESM2 Models》